usbalbin/RayTracer/README.md

 - If possible, increase number of threads per Mesh in "vertex-shader"-kernel.
 There is currently only 1 thread / Mesh.

+- Consider removing last run of the treeTraverser kernel with a modified version of the colorToPixel kernel.

 - Consider moving AABB step into "vertex-shader" if beneficial

 - Consider adding frustum culling step after AABB step